BlackEnd1ess/GTAV-Online-MOD-MENU-Game-Crash-Protection/README.md

 # This means that peering between you and the player is prevented, and all data traffic is routed via a relay.
 # This makes it more difficult for the modder/cheater to route spoofed or faked logout/crash packets through the players.
 # A disadvantage is that this could lead to increased latency and possibly longer loading times.
+# This script can be used in conjunction with a VPN to ensure protection for every network interface.
+If the script does not work or you prefer not to use it, you have the option of blocking incoming port 6672 for all # # participants, however, the protection rule will no longer apply when using the VPN.
 ---------------------------------------------------------------------------
 How this project came about:
 For quite some time, a large number of players have noticed a massive increase in game crashes, session kicks, and unexpected teleports.